tardisgo/tardisgo/README.md

 Goroutines are implemented as co-operatively scheduled co-routines.
 Other goroutines are automatically scheduled every time there is a channel operation or goroutine creation (or call to a function which uses channels or goroutines through any called function).
 So loops without channel operations may never give up control.
 The function runtime.Gosched() provides a convenient way to give up control.

-Some parts of the Go standard library work, as you can see in the [example TARDIS Go code](http://github.com/tardisgo/tardisgo-samples), but the bulk has not been  tested or implemented yet.
-If the standard package is not mentioned in the notes below, please assume it does not work.
+Some parts of the Go standard library work, as you can see in the [example TARDIS Go code](http://github.com/tardisgo/tardisgo-samples), but the bulk have not been tested or implemented yet.
+If a standard package is not mentioned in the notes below, please assume it does not work.

-The "testing" packages is currently emulated in an ugly and part-working way.
-The "fmt" package is only partially working.

-Currently the standard packages that [pass their tests](https://github.com/tardisgo/tardisgo/blob/master/goroot/haxe/go1.4/src/test.log) are:
+The "testing" packages is emulated in an ugly and part-working way.
+Currently the standard packages that [pass their tests](https://github.com/tardisgo/tardisgo/blob/master/goroot/haxe/go1.4/src/haxetests.log) are:
 - bufio
 - bytes
 - container/heap, container/list, container/ring